DebsM/humidity_paper_codes/README.md

 nickname       Someone to Lean On

 %%%%%
-To download and install R:
+#To download and install R:
 https://www.r-project.org/
 https://cran.r-project.org/doc/manuals/r-release/R-admin.html

 Installation time less than 10 minutes on most computers.

 %%%%%
-About the main package, bartMachine, including manual: https://cran.r-project.org/web/packages/bartMachine/index.html
+#About the main package, bartMachine, including manual:
+https://cran.r-project.org/web/packages/bartMachine/index.html
+Special attention to updating the java package and running the initial codes in the right order, as seen in the files uploaded here.

+%%%%%
+#INSTRUCTIONS

+Files that start with 0 are preprocessing files.
+Files that start with 1 were the ones used to process the results.
+RData file types are also submitted to aid in processing the 1_ files.

+Attention to changing working director and machine memory parameters when running codes (available memory and cores), as in

+clusterEvalQ(cl, options(java.parameters = "-Xmx4000m"))
+	clusterEvalQ(cl, set_bart_machine_num_cores(4))